GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

  * @retval - @ref `DRIVER_STATUS_ERROR_INVALID_ARG`: @p `TIMx` / @p `operationState` was invalid
 ```

-Validation helpers use an action-oriented `@brief` beginning with
+Validation helpers use an action-oriented `@brief` starting with
-`Validates`, a referenced `driver_status_t` return line whose quoted text names
-the specific validation, and the same repository return-value layout:
+`Validates`, plus the same return layout:

 ```c
  * @brief Validates that the Timer counter is stopped